pulumi/docs/content/docs/guides/crossguard/core-concepts.md

         }
     },
 }

+// Utility method for returning all resources matching the provided type.
+// Pulumi-policy will soon provide similar utility methods.
+For the meantime, you can
+// use this utility method as an example for creating your own. function getResolvedResources<TResource extends Resource>(
+    typeFilter: (o: any) => o is TResource,
+    args: StackValidationArgs,
+): q.ResolvedResource<TResource>[] {
+    return args.resources
+        .map(r => (<unknown>{ ...r.props, __pulumiType: r.type } as q.ResolvedResource<TResource>))
+        .filter(typeFilter);
+}
 ```

 A `StackValidationPolicy` can also be used to make validations against a resource that must already be created to validate.
 For example, a policy that